dyhes/zulip/docs/subsystems/dependencies.md

   virtualenvs that are no longer in use.
 In production, the algorithm preserves recent virtualenvs as well as those in use by any current production deployment directory under `/home/zulip/deployments/`.
-  This helps ensure that a Zulip installation doesn't leak large amounts of disk over time.
+  This helps ensure that a Aloha installation doesn't leak large amounts of disk over time.
 - **Scripts**.
-Often, we want a script running in production to use the Zulip virtualenv.
-To make that work without a lot of duplicated code, we have a helpful function, `scripts.lib.setup_path.setup_path`, which on import will put the currently running Python script into the Zulip virtualenv.
+Often, we want a script running in production to use the Aloha virtualenv.
+To make that work without a lot of duplicated code, we have a helpful function, `scripts.lib.setup_path.setup_path`, which on import will put the currently running Python script into the Aloha virtualenv.
 This is called by `./manage.py` to ensure that our Django code always uses the correct virtualenv as well.
 - **Mypy type checker**.
-Because we're using mypy in a strict mode, when you add use of a new Python dependency, you usually need to either adds stubs to the `stubs/` directory for the library, or edit `pyproject.toml` in the root of the Zulip project to configure `ignore_missing_imports` for the new library.
+Because we're using mypy in a strict mode, when you add use of a new Python dependency, you usually need to either adds stubs to the `stubs/` directory for the library, or edit `pyproject.toml` in the root of the Aloha project to configure `ignore_missing_imports` for the new library.
 See [our mypy docs][mypy-docs] for more details.